How Long Does Suboxone Block Opiates?

 Unlike these other opioids, however, Suboxone has what’s called a “ceiling effect”.
 This means, despite any dosage increase, eventually the effects of Suboxone will reach a peak.

-This is important because it makes it less likely to become a drug of abuse.
+This is important because it makes it less likely to become a drug of misuse.
 It doesn’t cause the same rush of euphoria as other opioids.
 And because it binds to the same opiate receptors, Suboxone can reduce opioid cravings.

 Suboxone’s effects will generally last about 24 hours.
 For this reason, it will usually be prescribed on a daily basis by a healthcare provider.